richafnu/Viva/Viva/glint/communicate/communicate-with-nudges.md

 1. Select **+ New Recipient Group**.
 1. Choose who receives the Nudge:
     1. **User Role**: Select a role from the dropdown menu.
 Add only one User Role per group.
 If you have one User Role that includes all managers, it reduces the number of recipient groups you need to create.
     2. **Exclude**: Select individual users or Distribution Lists from the search bar.
-A Distribution List mus be created for it to be available.
+A Distribution List must be created for it to be available.
     3. **Recipient List**: Download the list of recipients to a *.csv* file to have it for reference.

 ### Set up timing